nchavez1/classes/class-03/README.md

 * [OpenLayers](https://openlayers.org/)
 * [Leflet](https://leafletjs.com/)

-Mike Bostock showed how to create a simple slippy map with with D3 in his [zoomable map tiles](http://bl.ocks.org/mbostock/4132797) demo.
+Mike Bostock showed how to create a simple slippy map with D3 in his [zoomable map tiles](http://bl.ocks.org/mbostock/4132797) demo.
 And Tom MacWright shows how to use OpenLayers and Leaflet in Observable: